-The Immigration Medical Exam (IME) is a health assessment required for many Canadian immigration applications.
-It is governed by the Immigration and Refugee Protection Act (IRPA) and the Immigration and Refugee Protection Regulations (IRPR), which set out when an exam is required and what medical conditions can lead to a finding of inadmissibility.
-This guide covers who needs an IME, what the exam involves, what medical conditions may affect admissibility, and the process for completing the exam.
+The Immigration Medical Exam (IME) is a standardized health assessment required for many Canadian immigration applications.
+In short: it must be done by an IRCC-approved panel physician (not your own doctor), it generally screens for conditions like active tuberculosis and syphilis, the results are generally valid for about 12 months, and they go straight to IRCC rather than to you.
+The IME is governed by the Immigration and Refugee Protection Act (IRPA) and the Immigration and Refugee Protection Regulations (IRPR), which set out when an exam is required and what medical conditions can lead to a finding of inadmissibility.
+This guide explains who generally needs an IME, what the exam typically involves, what it costs, how medical inadmissibility under IRPA s.38 works, and the process for completing the exam.
+It is educational information, not legal advice, and IRCC requirements change, so always confirm the current rules for your situation on canada.ca.

 Explore Your Admissibility Profile